A detailed review of all 3 volumes of John Danaher’s takedown series for BJJ, with training notes from actually drilling this material on the mat.

 What I like the least:

 - John talks too long (as always).
-I can tolerate it for this dvd because I’m such a noob in takedowns that it’s actually good for me that he repeats gimself 5 times – but man does John annoy me sometimes.
+I can tolerate it for this dvd because I’m such a noob in takedowns that it’s actually good for me that he repeats himself 5 times – but man does John annoy me sometimes.

 - Too much focus on guard pulls.
 John is big on pulling guard directly into sweeps and submissions.
 I get that it’s a smart idea to attack directly after a guard pull, but I would rather just not guard pull at all.
 So this section was a dud for me.